-1.16.1 Native gates for Rigetti QPUs
+1.22.1 Native gates for Rigetti QPUs

 Physical quantum processors can enact a subset of all named gates.
 Luckily, a small set of gates is universal for quantum computation, so all named gates can be enacted by suitable combinations of physically realizable gates.
-Rigetti's superconducting quantum processors can perform RX() with angle=+-pi/2 or angle=+-pi, RZ() with an arbitrary angle, and CZ() interactions between neighboring qubits.
+Rigetti's superconducting quantum processors can perform RX() with angle=+-pi/2 or angle=+-pi, RZ() with an arbitrary angle, CZ() and parametric XY() interactions between neighboring qubits.
 Rigetti QPUs can natively measure in the computational (Z) basis.

 RX(angle, qubit) Produces the RX gate.
 RZ(angle, qubit) Produces the RZ gate.
 CZ(control, target) Produces a controlled-Z gate.
+XY(angle, q1, q2) Produces a parameterized ISWAP gate.
 MEASURE(qubit, classical_reg) Produce a MEASURE instruction.